Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 ```
 You can check the contents of those files and see the generated migration file.
 You can also modify them like any other code file.

 It's useful to think of migrations as git commits for your database.
 They document changes to your schema over time, and each migration builds on the last.
+Like git commits, you should be able to revert to any specific migration if necessary.
 Over time, your migrations folder will look something like this:

 ```powershell
 Migrations